 - Laura Mercier Tinted Moisturizer Broad Spectrum Spf 20 (Bisque) – Light Neutral complexion with balance of pink and yellow undertone.
 Since the start of this chilly weather, my skin has lightened quite a bit, thus the Bisque shade, which is a perfect match.
-This tinted moisturizer has antioxidants, vitamins C & E and sodium hyaluronate.
-Also has broad spectrum spf 20 and is non-comedogenic.
+This tinted moisturizer has antioxidants, Vitamins C & E, and sodium hyaluronate.
+It also has broad spectrum Spf 20 and is non-comedogenic.

 - Nars Pure Radiant Tinted Moisturizer Broad Spectrum Spf 30 (Groenland) – Light Medium with a neutral pink to peachy undertone.
-Oil-free with broad spectrum spf 30.
-Has natural polysaccharides for hydration and cell-renewal, and also has mineral-rich seawater for adding minerals to the skin.
-It’s also non-cemedogenic.
-It’s meant to even skin tone by reducing dark spots or discoloration.
-Basically, this particular tinted moisturizer claims to overall improve skin conditions in 4 weeks.
+This tinted moisturizer is oil-free with broad spectrum Spf 30.
+It has natural polysaccharides for hydration and cell-renewal and also has mineral-rich seawater for adding minerals to the skin.
+It’s also non-comedogenic and it’s meant to even the skin tone by reducing dark spots or discoloration.
+In other words, this particular tinted moisturizer claims to overall improve skin conditions in 4 weeks.

 They both deliver a “no-makeup”

 but with a ton of makeup look.
 They both blend easily and are really lightweight on the skin.
 Both have no annoying fragrances and my skin never broke out from constantly using them.
 Lasting power is about the same for both, and they do stay on my oily skin for hours.